Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Old Bar - Manning Point - Red Head reported a median taxpayer income of $46,885 and an average income of $57,124 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Rest of NSW having a median income of $49,459 and an average income of $62,998.
-By September 2025, estimates suggest the median income will be approximately $52,797 and the average income will be around $64,327, based on Wage Price Index growth of 12.61% since financial year 2022.
-The 2021 Census shows household, family, and personal incomes in Old Bar - Manning Point - Red Head fall between the 16th and 16th percentiles nationally.
-Income analysis reveals that 28.8% of residents (3,858 people) earn within the $800 - $1,499 bracket, which differs from regional patterns where the $1,500 - $2,999 bracket dominates with 29.9%.
-After housing costs, 85.1% of income remains, ranking at the 18th percentile nationally.
-The area's SEIFA income ranking places it in the 4th decile.
+The Old Bar - Manning Point - Red Head SA2 had a median taxpayer income of $46,885 and an average of $57,124 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than national averages, with Rest of NSW's median income being $49,459 and average income being $62,998.
+Based on a Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $52,797 (median) and $64,327 (average).
+The 2021 Census showed household, family, and personal incomes in Old Bar - Manning Point - Red Head falling between the 16th and 16th percentiles nationally.
+Income analysis revealed that the $800 - $1,499 bracket dominated with 28.8% of residents (3,858 people), differing from regional patterns where the $1,500 - $2,999 bracket dominated with 29.9%.
+After housing costs, 85.1% of income remained, ranking at the 18th percentile nationally.
+The area's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income